Sulfasalazine

 Alternatives

-Are there any alternatives to taking sulfasalazine?
+Are there any alternatives to taking sulfasalazine in pregnancy?

 No treatment

-What if I prefer not to take medicines during pregnancy?
+What if I prefer not to take medicines in pregnancy?

-Will my baby need extra monitoring?
+Will my baby need extra monitoring during pregnancy?

 Are there any risks to my baby if the father has taken sulfasalazine?